pop-os/docs/src/manage-apps/manage-repos-manually.md

 # Directly Editing Repository Configuration Files

-Add and remove repositories by directly editing text files located in `/etc/apt/sources.list.d/` (Debian repositories) or `~/.local/share/flatpak/repo/` (Flatpak repositories).
+Add and remove repositories by directly editing text files located in `/etc/apt/sources.list.d/` (apt repositories) or `~/.local/share/flatpak/repo/` (Flatpak repositories).

-## Manually Adding Debian Debian Repositories
+## Manually Adding apt Repositories

 In order to manually create a text file for a repository, it's important to understand the deb822 format.
 This format organizes a repository's attributes into human-readable fields.